goncalves-lab/waddR/README.md

 testing, and a specialized test for differential expression in scRNA data are provided.

-The Wasserstein package offers utilities for three distinct use cases:
+The package offers utilities for three distinct use cases:
     * Computation of the 2-Wasserstein distance
     * Check for differences between two distributions
     * Detect differential gene expression distributions in scRNAseq data